 So many of the other stories Jason pursues in Press Reset follow the same suit: tense situations that, when retold, feel as relevant as ever.
 We get a glimpse into the bizarre company bureaucracy that was going on between 2K Marin and 2K Australia in the early 2010s, and Warren Spector’s story on working with Disney for Epic Mickey.
 This one is detailed as it is raw and honest, not always painting him in the best light.
 In this, we learn of the boardroom meeting he had with seemingly disinterested Disney executives.
 Not feeling heard and tired of dealing with these more money-focused higher-ups, we’re told the story of the moment he pegs a remote at an employee in those meetings, narrowly missing them and breaking against a wall.

-It doesn’t take those super in the know-how to understand the two ways many of these workers’ stories likely end.
+It doesn’t take those super in the know to understand how these workers’ stories likely end.
 They either grow tired of the industry and leave entirely or they go indie.
 Anecdotally, that’s the reality in the gaming industry.
 A lot of companies can really chew you up and spit you out.